abuki43/abuki43/README.md

 ###

-<p align="left">My name is Abubeker Abe  and I'm a creative full stack developer ,from Ethiopia.</p>
+<p align="left">My name is Abubeker Abe  and I'm a  full stack dev from Addis Ababa, Ethiopia.</p>

 ###